DL4DS/sp2025/_lectures/15_lecture_rag_cogarch.md

 ---
 type: lecture
 date: 2024-03-21T15:30:00-5:00
-title: 15 -- Vision Transformers
+title: 15 -- Improving LLM Perf
 tldr: "In this lecture we talk about ways to improve LLM performance short of retraining or finetuning.
 We cover more sophisticated prompt strategies, retrieval augmentation and cognitive architectures building systems and agents